stiatragul/sarin_website/content/authors/admin/_index.md

 I'm fascinated by how organisms came to be the way they are.
 I enjoy learning about natural history, making scientific knowledge understandable for people around the world, and bringing people together to do something fun and useful.

 Currently, I'm a PhD Candidate in the [Keogh Lab](http://keoghlab.com) at the Australian National University (ANU).
 My thesis focuses on the evolutionary relationships among Australian blindsnakes (genus *Anilios*).
-Before coming to the ANU, I completed my M.S. in Biological Sciences at Auburn University under the supervision of Dr. Dan Warner [Warner Lab](http://warnerlab.weebly.com/people.html).
+Before coming to the ANU, I completed my M.S. in Biological Sciences at Auburn University under the supervision of Dr. [Dan Warner](http://warnerlab.weebly.com/people.html).

 Apart from research, I like photography, scuba diving, playing and refereeing football (soccer), and seeing as much of the world as possible.
 Whenever possible, I spend time in nature and immerse myself into different cultures to appreciate the (bio)diversity of life.